Yes, it’s true there are some cheap SEO tactics you can try for your business.

 Also, Google is known to update its algorithm from time to time, so the tactics that worked for you in the past may not be relevant today.
 The whole SEO game can be fast paced and difficult for your small business if you don’t take the right steps.

 While SEO is an amazing way to generate more sales and get higher quality leads, the fact is, you can end up wasting your time and money in the wrong place if you’re not careful and don’t have a professional guiding you in this adventure.

 Gone are the days when you could simply outsource your SEO to someone in Philippines and have them create a spammy linking strategy to rank your pages for your targeted keywords.
 That is not the kind of cheap SEO you should be aiming for.
 Instead, you need to use cheap SEO strategies that are easy on your wallet and at the same time help you get in the good books of Google.

-Luckily, in the following article we will be looking into some highly effective yet cheap SEO tactics that you can apply today to increase your site’s ranking in Google and other search engines like Bing.
+All of these are highly effective yet cheap SEO tactics that you can apply today to increase your site’s ranking in Google and other search engines like Bing.

-4 Cheap SEO Tactics for Your Business
+4 Cheap SEO Tactics to Improve Your Business

 Cheap SEO Tactic #1: Create Long Form Blog Content

 Google loves blog content.
 Why?
 Because it can deliver exceptional value to readers when done right.
 If you can create good quality, relevant content for your blog, then you can drive back laser targeted organic search traffic to your website and convert it into leads or sales.
 No wonder blogging is one of the most sought after content marketing best practices out there.

 If you are thinking of creating content for your site, then you should focus on moving beyond the typical 500 – 800 word count.